Mateus2314/entenda-fatura-energia/docs/database/ISSUE_SUMMARY.md

 **Changes:**
 - Updated `User` entity attributes
-- Updated `Client` entity with new fields
+- Updated `Client` entity with new fields and **relationship with BillsData**
-- Updated `Consultant` entity with new fields
+- Updated `Consultant` entity with new fields and **relationship with BillsData**
 - Updated `Admin` entity with role and permissions
+- Updated `BillsData` entity with correct foreign keys (clientId, consultantId)
 - Added new enumerations (UserStatus, AdminRole)
 - Updated relationships and validations
+- Clarified that each bill must have a client owner
+- Clarified that consultant association is optional

 **Updated:** `docs/diagram.md`